ETumang/elecanisms/README.md

 sudo python setup.py install
 ```

 Now let's see if the bootloader will work, at this point, it should, especially if you're using Ubuntu.
-If you're using Debian, you might still need to install a few extra Python moduials.
+If you're using Debian, you might still need to install a few extra Python modules.
 In this guide, we will be using the graphical bootloader.
-To teest and see if it works:
+To test and see if it works:
 ```bash
 cd ~/bootloader/software
 sudo python bootloadergui.py
 ```
 If everything worked well and was successfully installed, you should see your terminal think for a few seonds and then a graphical user interface should pop up.
 It should look like:
 ![Image of the GUI Bootloader on startup](https://github.com/hmurraydavis/elecanisms/blob/master/blink/GUI_Bootloader_opens.jpg)
-If this workd for you, fantastic.
+If this worked for you, fantastic.
 If it gave you mean error messages, perhaps you'll need to install some of the python modules yourself.
 In my case python-tk was missing, so I installed it with:
 ```bash
 sudo apt-get install python-tk
 ```

-Now, since our board is not made by a vendor, we will need to grant the bootloader specific privledge to access it.
+Now, since our board is not made by a vendor, we will need to grant the bootloader specific privileges to access it.
 We do this with:
 ```bash
 sudo nano /etc/udev/rules.d/usb_prototype_devices.rules
 ```